 Business class passenger jailed for 20 months for stealing another person’s bag

-Prosecutors say the man targeted an Azerbaijani couple whose luggage contains items worth tens of thousands of pounds
+Prosecutors say the man targeted an Azerbaijani couple whose luggage contained items worth tens of thousands of pounds

 A man has been sentenced to 20 months in jail for stealing a fellow passenger’s luggage on a Singapore Airlines flight.